emanuxd11/LDTS-project/docs/README.md

 **Problem in Context**

-Lanterna is a complex library, and as such we need a way to interface with it more easily
+Lanterna is a complex library, and as such we need a way to interface with it more easily.

 **The Pattern**